To book tickets, click here

-This week, we will be looking at the letter by one of the best English poets and writers of the 20th century, Ted Hughes, for his wife, Slyvia Plath.
+This week, we will be looking at the letter by one of the most renowned writers of the 20th century, Virginia Woolf for famous British writer, David Garnett with the nickname ‘Bunny’.
+Follow the link below to view the copy of the letter and the authenticity of letter writing as a form of art.
 Do not miss out on Simon Garfield’s talk on ‘The Art of Letter Writing’ at the Anatomy Lecture Theatre on the 12th December at 18:30 – 20:00.
-Tickets are now on sale and remember to bring your opinions with you to this talk!
+Tickets are on sale now and remember to bring your opinions with you to this talk!

 5th May

 I write from this doomed city and I have great doubts that this will

 reach you.
 We had arranged, before this horror [The General Strike], to

 stay with Dadie at Cambridge on the 21st—God knows what will have